The Pandemic at One Year, New Research from Paychex Reveals Biggest Obstacles Facing Business Owners

 Paychex’s COVID-19 Help Center offers comprehensive support to help businesses through every phase of the COVID-19 pandemic, from solidifying finances to decoding how new regulations impact employees.
 Resources include a map through which users can access webinars, checklists, articles specific to their state regarding guidance on reopening, paid leave laws, furloughs and layoffs, out-of-state travel restrictions, and more.
 The Help Center, which is available to all businesses, includes reopening guidelines to help companies resume operations with confidence, including detailed information about staffing, workplace safety, and privacy considerations.

-For more data insights from this survey, please view the full research report.
 Business owners can also access COVID-19 vaccine FAQs, for more information specific to building a workplace vaccination policy.

 About the Paychex Business Survey